-"Fire meat" is what Bulgogi literally translated means, a word from the dialect of Korean called Pony'ng.
-When one speaks of Bulgogi, it does imply to be prepared with beef, unless specified to be any other kind.
+"Fire meat" is what Bulgogi literally means, a word from the dialect of Korean called Pony'ng.
+When one speaks of Bulgogi, it does imply that it is prepared with beef, unless specified to be any other kind.

-Small pieces of beef, chicken or dwaeji~pork, are often used to perpare bulgogi which is served up with sticky rice or rice noodles and enjoyed with chop sticks.
-Often a cucumber salad is offered with it.
+Small pieces of beef, chicken, or dwaejipork are often used to prepare bulgogi, which is served up with sticky rice or rice noodles and enjoyed with chop sticks.
+Often, a cucumber salad is offered with it.

 |Dak Bulgogi on sticky rice garnished with sesame seeds and green onions|